uclaacm/hack-sprint-w21/session-5-async-and-life-cycle/README.md

 > 🚩 Checkpoint: at this point, your CoinCoin app should call the API once
 > every 10 seconds.

+If you want to check your code against ours, you can download the file `rpcc-finished.zip` and unzip to see our version!

 ## Other uses of `useEffect`

 Apart from making API calls, there are other common use cases of the